What Does a Medical Administrative Assistant Do? A Closer Look Behind the Desk

 What is the role of a medical administrative assistant?

-Medical administrative assistants, also known as medical secretaries, perform administrative functions for a hospital or clinic through their knowledge of medical terminology and applications.
-They can work in a variety of roles and locations with job titles ranging from unit secretary or medical office assistant to patient coordinator or admissions coordinator.
+Medical administrative assistants, also known as medical secretaries, perform administrative functions for a hospital or clinic using their knowledge of medical terminology and applications.
+They can work in a variety of locations with common job titles like unit secretary, medical office assistant, patient coordinator or admissions coordinator.

 Medical administrative assistants are responsible for a wide range of tasks to ensure the office they are managing functions smoothly.
-These tasks can vary by location but typically include:
+These tasks can vary by location but typically include:1

 - Checking patients in at the front desk